 As we all know that copper tends to form a protective green patina, thus with copper roofing, you will get a prominent visual accent in your built environments.
 This type of roofing is opposite to the occluded skies of our temperate climate.
-Though copper roofing is quite expensive it will provide you several benefits.
+Though copper roofing in Edinburgh is quite expensive it will provide you several benefits.
 In history, copper was used in the manufacturing of high-profile buildings only.
 By the end of the 19th century and the beginning of the 20th century, the price of copper reduced and after this, it became available for use in a broader range of buildings types.

 The benefits of copper sheets

 The first benefit of using copper as a roofing material is that it forms a water-resistant covering with minimum joints between sheets.

 Also, with this metal, roof slopes get covered at a lower pitch as it provides a smooth surface over curved architectural forms which are might not possible with any other roofing material.
 In this respect, copper is not the only metal used as a Edinburgh roofing material.

 You have the option to use other alternatives including tin, steel, aluminum, and galvanized or stainless steels.
 However copper provides even more benefits over these alternative metals.

 The copper is more tensile and thus helps in forming thinner and lighter sheets and so it requires less structure for support.
 The more tensile strength helps in reducing the chances for creep and thus making it more suitable for all steeply pitched roofs like domes and spires.